Metadata management is a critical capability providing business context to improve data integrity and is a common goal of data governance programs.

 There are many tools available to give data context, including metadata repositories, data dictionaries, data lineage tools, data quality tools and data modelling tools.
 The broad range of applications for metadata means that approaches to metadata management vary widely, with no one tool set or platform addressing every need – particularly when addressing the complex data landscapes of big, modern enterprises.

-Some popular tools that we have worked with include Onetrust, Collibra, Data360, MANTA, Safyr and Trillium
+Some popular tools for metadata management that we have worked with include Onetrust, Collibra, Data360, MANTA, Safyr and Trillium

 From this perspective, we suggested three approaches: